-Osteoarthritis is the most common form of joint disease caused by degeneration of the cartilage surrounding the joints due to aging, trauma, etc. Since it causes severe pain as the leg moves, it needs proper treatment.
-With the recent increase in the number of companion animals, the market for animal osteoarthritis drug is growing.
-In 2015, there were 83 million dogs in the United States and 61 million in Europe (2015, NexVet), and as of 2015, the US pet cat market is worth 70 trillion won and Japan 14 trillion won.
+Osteoarthritis is the most common form of joint disease with a range of causes including aging and trauma leading to the degeneration of the cartilage surrounding the joints.
+As it causes severe pain with any leg movement, it requires serious consideration and proper treatment.
+With the recent surge in the number of companion animals, the market for animal osteoarthritis drugs is growing.
+In 2015, there were 83 million dogs in the United States and 61 million in Europe (2015, NexVet), and as of 2015, the companion pet market is worth 70 trillion won in the US and 14 trillion won in Japan.

-An innovative single drug - dual function peptide drug, EAD100, combines with TGF-β1 and selectively blocks Smad1/5/8 pathways, which promote cartilage tissue degeneration, and maintain Smad2/3 pathways, which induce cartilage tissue regeneration, which not only induces cartilage regeneration, but also rapidly reduces the pain relief effect by reducing the expression of the NGF gene.
+An innovative drug, EAD100, is a single drug - dual function peptide drug.
+EAD100 combines with TGF-β1 and selectively blocks Smad1/5/8 pathways, which promotes cartilage tissue degeneration, and maintains Smad2/3 pathways, which induces cartilage tissue regeneration.
+This not only induces cartilage regeneration, but also provides rapid pain relief effect by reducing the expression of the NGF gene.